 He hustled, getting his new bosses and coworkers and previous Bolivian professors and colleagues to provide references so he could take the professional engineer exams, translating hundreds of pages of syllabi and transcripts from every course he took during his college years, and studying hard to pass both exams on the first try.
 After his professional engineering license came through, he negotiated a raise, and then negotiated his departure as a W2 employee, continuing to work with them on a project-by-project basis, and launching his own company to work as a consultant.

-Working independently gave A the freedom to set his schedule.
-It also allowed him to pursue a passion project, fixing up and renting out a single family home as an investment property (more on that in future posts).
+Working independently gave Andres the freedom to set his schedule.
+It also allowed him to pursue a passion project, fixing up and renting out a single family home as an investment property.

 We have been reading about personal finance for years, starting with Washington Post columnist Michelle Singletary and then following various blogs.
 MMM, Frugalwoods, and Our Next Life, and more recently, the Women’s Personal Finance Facebook group, have played particular roles in inspiring our journey.
 There are a lot of amazing people writing about personal finance and bringing new perspectives today.
 We are starting Un País Libre to share our story and in an effort to be less anonymous in this community.